ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

     }
 }
 ```
-And finally the company object constructs with a _string_ which represents the companies name.
+And finally the company object constructs with a _string_ which represents the company's name.

 ## Usage